jseabold/csc432-notebooks/README.md

     ipython locate

+Copy the provided file over the one that was automatically created.
 Now when you want to start the Notebook server with this profile, just type

     ipython notebook --profile=your-profile-name